 We’ve created a detailed guide on how to create an expert roundup.
-Follow the guide, and you will have a great expert roundup post on your blog that your readers will love to read and share it with their friends.
+Follow the guide, and you will have a great expert roundup post on your blog that your readers will love to read and share with their friends.

 4. Host interviews on your blog

 Besides expert roundups, another way to get in touch with experts and persons with authority in your niche is to interview them on your blog.

 Interviewing people is the easiest, fastest, cheapest, most versatile, and reliable way to get content that I have ever found.

 - everyone in the world wants to feel special and be recognized/honored as a thought leader in an area they care about

 - everyone in the world cares about helping themselves out.